 Byte

-Through technological and procedural innovation, Byte can deliver faster treatment times for some customers than any other clear aligner service.
-And they do it without sacrificing quality and customer service.
+Since their start in 2018, Byte has used innovative technology to deliver reliable aligner treatments.
+They advertise an average treatment plan length of 4–5 months, plus they offer personalized customer service, competitive pricing, and accessible financing.
 They’re always looking for ways to better craft and develop your aligners, and they do it at a much lower price than in-office treatments like braces.

 Pros

-- With the Byte for Life guarantee, your smile is covered for a lifetime.
+- The Byte for Life guarantee covers your new smile for a lifetime.
 Even if your teeth shift years down the road, they will create new aligners to readjust them, as long as you’ve been purchasing retainers every six months and wearing them consistently.

 - Byte’s dental team consists of dentists and orthodontists, but they guarantee that an orthodontist will be involved in every treatment.

-- If you’d rather not wear your aligners 22+ hours per day, Byte offers a nighttime-only treatment schedule that only requires 10 hours per day.
+- If you’d rather not wear your aligners 22+ hours per day, Byte offers a nighttime-only treatment schedule that only requires ten hours per day.

 Cons

-- They don’t offer any physical locations, so you’ll need to take impressions of your teeth on your own, which can sometimes be difficult.
+- They don’t offer any physical locations, so to get started, you’ll need to take impressions of your teeth on your own, which can sometimes be difficult.

 - Braces can treat a much wider scope of conditions than Byte, including complex bite issues.